Make internship recruitment easier

 College students are used to working in teams.
 They live in dorms and work on group projects in classes.
 If possible, slot interns onto teams where they work alongside more experienced employees.

 At The Media Captain, the firm’s physically open workspace environment helps foster teamwork, Parks says.
 “Our team is relatively small with four full-time employees.
 When a candidate steps into our office, they can sense the team unity and that if they were to end up working for our firm, they would be part of a close-knit team atmosphere,” he says.

-Set up social events.
+Set up social events

 Millennials are socially oriented, so pair up interns with mentors or partners.
 If you have them, connect them with your employees’ social or affinity groups.
 Not large enough to have affinity networks?
 Find an after-work activity everyone can enjoy, whether that’s a kickball team or entering poker tournaments.

-Use interns to recruit interns.
+Use interns to recruit interns

 One of the easiest ways to recruit more interns is to have existing interns recruit their friends and classmates.
 “If you’ve hired an intern, ask them to come back next year and to bring a friend,” Fisher says.
 Send new graduate hires back to their alma maters to work career fairs.
 “They’ll remember the freshman and sophomores,” she adds.

 Network to fill internships

 The age-old strategy of telling everyone you know that you’re looking for a job also works for those on the other side of the hiring desk.
 “Tell everyone you know that you’re hiring,” Gaschnig says.
 “Whether it’s talking with colleagues at a conference or the local rotary meeting, it’s good to share that information.
 You never know who knows someone who might be looking for an internship.”

-Don’t limit your majors.
+Don’t limit your majors